elan-ev/tobira/docs/dev-overview.md

 `tobira serve` starts the HTTP server, `tobira sync` synchronizes with Opencast, `tobira db` provides DB utilities, and so on.
 Here, `tobira` stands for the executable which is created at `backend/target/<mode>/tobira` where `<mode>` can be `release` or `debug`.
 You would usually run this executable with `cargo run`.
-To pass CLI args to Tobira (instead of cargo), list Tobira args after a double dash `--` that is surrouned by spaces, e.g. `cargo run -- serve`.
+To pass CLI args to Tobira (instead of cargo), list Tobira args after a double dash `--` that is surrounded by spaces, e.g. `cargo run -- serve`.

 The main entry point is `main.rs` where CLI args are parsed and the correct function, according to the subcommand, is called.
 The CLI args itself are defined in `args.rs` as multiple types with the `derive(StructOpt)` attribute.